William Murray Thompson

 William Murray Thompson was a railway contractor and politician in Brisbane, Queensland, Australia.
 He was Mayor of Brisbane in 1907.

-William Thompson was born at Tyrrell, in Cumberland, England in 1841.
+William Thompson was born at Tyrrell, in Cumberland, England on 6 April 1841.

 He travelled to the gold diggings of New Zealand in the early 1860s and later travelled to Brisbane when gold was discovered in Gympie.

 He was a successful railway contractor.

-He died on Friday 30 August 1912 at his home.
+He died on 23 August 1912, at his home.